Aminm246/subscription-shepard/README.md

 **Two-identity IAM model**
 The app's runtime identity (`subscription-shepard-runner`) and the CI/CD deploy identity (`github-deployer`) are deliberately separate, least-privilege service accounts.
 The deploy pipeline can *ship* a new revision, but has no broader access than that.

+**Defense-in-depth application security**
+Passwords hashed with BCrypt, CSRF protection enabled on all state-changing forms, route-level authorization requiring a session for every page beyond login/register, and the H2 web console disabled in production after confirming it was previously reachable without authentication.
+Full detail in [`docs/DEPLOYMENT.md`](docs/DEPLOYMENT.md).

 **Stateless database design**
 Migrated from file-based to in-memory H2 to match Cloud Run's ephemeral container filesystem with a deliberate trade-off, explicitly documented rather than hidden.
 Full reasoning in [`docs/DEPLOYMENT.md`](docs/DEPLOYMENT.md).